sprytechies/yii2-resque/README.md

     ```

-3. Add these in your config/web.php and in your config/console.php
+3. Add these in your config/web.php and in your config/console.php(in case of yii2-basic) or console/config/main.php and common/config/main-local.php (in case of yii2- advance)

     ```php
     'components' => [